Patience-creator/Day3-BlotterJS/README.md

 # Day3-BlotterJS
 Day3 of 100 day challenge
-I made a small BlotterJS project.
+I made a small project with BlotterJS.